ethpandaops/assertoor/pkg/coordinator/tasks/check_consensus_validator_status/README.md

 - **`failOnCheckMiss`**:\
   Determines the task's behavior if the validator's status does not match any of the statuses in `validatorStatus`.
 If `false`, the task will continue running and wait for the validator to match the expected status.
 If `true`, the task will fail immediately upon a status mismatch.

+- **`validatorInfoResultVar`**:\
+  The name of the variable where the resulting information about the validator will be stored.
+This includes status, index, balance and any other relevant data fetched during the check.

 ### Defaults

 These are the default settings for the `check_consensus_validator_status` task: